Early Ottoman architecture: Single-domed mosques

 The Hacı Özbek Mosque (1333) in İznik is the oldest Ottoman mosque with an inscription that documents its construction.
 It is also the first example of an Ottoman single-domed mosque, consisting of a square chamber covered by a dome.
-It is built in alternating layers of brick and cut stone, a technique which was likely copied from Byzantine examples and recurred in other Ottoman structures.
+It is built in alternating layers of brick and cut stone, similar to Byzantine examples.
 The dome is covered in terracotta tiles, which was also a custom of early Ottoman architecture before later Ottoman domes were covered in lead.
 Other structures from the time of Orhan were built at İznik, Bilecik, and in Bursa.

 Single-domed mosques continued to be built after this, such as the example of the Green Mosque in Iznik (1378–1391), which was built by an Ottoman pasha.
 The Green Mosque of İznik is the first Ottoman mosque for which the name of the architect (Hacı bin Musa) is known.
 It is notable for its careful exterior design and decoration (although this was damaged in the 20th-century Greco-Turkish War), as well as for the antechamber preceding the large domed chamber.
 The main dome covers a square space, and as a result the transition between the round base of the dome and the square chamber below is achieved through a series of triangular carvings known as "Turkish triangles", a type of pendentive which was common in Anatolian Seljuk and early Ottoman architecture.

 An example of a single-domed mosque with a much larger dome can be found in the Yildirim Bayezid I Mosque in Mudurnu, which dates from around 1389.
 The ambitious dome, with a diameter of 20 meters, was comparable to much later Ottoman mosques but it had to be built closer to the ground in order to be stable.
 Instead of Turkish triangles the transition is made through squinches that start low along the walls.